lee2sman/nosebook/log.md

 Tonight I implemented a LOGO-like turtle graphics mini language, fairly rapidly in a couple dozen lines of code, then tested it out.

 ![A random turtle walk implemented in a LOGO-like language created in L5]({{"/images/log/l5-turtle.webp" | absolute_url}} "A screen of L5 code and the turtle graphics library running in a screen on the right")
+*A random turtle walk implemented in a LOGO-like language created in L5*

 I also added [The Scores Project: Essays on Experimental Notation in Music, Art, Poetry, and Dance, 1950 - 1975](https://leetusman.com/archive/scores-project/) to the Dig Archive.
 Later I added Anne Pasek's [Getting Into Fights With Data Centers zine](https://leetusman.com/archive/fight-data/).
 Thanks to the authors/editors of both for Creative Commons licensing their work.